 - Spinach Varieties | Planting Program Comparison Chart

 - Spinach Varieties | Comparison Chart / Planting Program (PDF)

 - Baby Leaf Greens & Baby Leaf Lettuce | Technical Production Guide

 Spinach - Key Growing Information

-SOWING DATES: Spinach germinates best in cool soil.
+CULTURE: Spinach grows in a wide range of soils if moist and fertile but is sensitive to acidity; pH should be at least 6.0, preferably 6.5–7.5.
+Spinach germinates best in cool soil.
 Begin sowing in early spring as soon as the ground can be worked.
 Summer sowing in soil over 85°F (30°C) risks low or erratic germination.
-If sowing has to be done during warmer weather, irrigating can help cool the soil and improve germination.
-Sow in mid to late summer for a fall harvest.
-Spinach can also be planted from late summer until freeze-up in protected structures for fall, winter, and spring harvest.
+If sowing must be done during warmer weather, irrigating can help cool the soil and improve germination.
+Sow in mid-to-late summer for a fall harvest.
+Spinach can also be planted from late summer through the winter in protected structures for fall, winter, and spring harvest, though growth rates are much slower.
 Using floating row covers offers additional winter protection.

 STORAGE: Store at 32°F (0°C) and 95% relative humidity for 10–14 days.

 AVG.
-DIRECT SEEDING RATE: For full-size leaves: 10M/1,000', 290M/acre at 10 seeds/ft. in rows 12-18" apart.
-For baby leaf: 1M/25', 25M/125', 1,200M/acre at 40 seeds/ft. in rows 18" apart.
+SEEDING RATE: For baby leaf: 1M/25', 5M/125', 1,200M/acre at 40 seeds/ft. in rows at least 2" apart.
+For full-size leaves: 10M/1,000', 290M/acre at 10 seeds/ft. in rows 12–18" apart.

 SIZED SEEDS: Standard except where noted.